Queen Elizabeth II Centre: Design

 In 1958, it was decided that there would be an open space on the southern edge of the site by Broad Sanctuary, and an architectural competition for a conference hall and government offices was held in 1961.
 The competition was won by William Whitfield, but the scheme was not executed due to the plans for redeveloping Whitehall drawn up by Leslie Martin in 1965.
 The site remained in limbo until a feasibility study for the conference centre was drawn up in 1975.
 The centre as eventually built was designed by Powell Moya & Partners and constructed by Bovis Construction with work starting in 1981; it was opened by Queen Elizabeth II in 1986.

 Operation

 The centre is owned by HM Government and its operation is conducted by an executive agency of the Ministry of Housing, Communities and Local Government.
-It has 32 versatile "empty box" style rooms which are suitable for a range of events.
-It specialises in events for between 40 and 1,300 delegates.
+The centre's chief executive is Saf Ismail, who took over from Mark Taylor in October 2025.
+The centre has 32 versatile "empty box"-style rooms which are suitable for a range of events, specialising in events for between 40 and 1,300 delegates.
 It also has 2000 m2 of exhibition space.
 The centre is a successful venue hosting over 400 meetings each year and returning an annual dividend to the Exchequer, thus not reliant on the taxpayer for financial support.